denal05/docker-compose-plain-vanilla-magento-2.4/README.md

             }
         }

-and visit http://m2.4.local one more time.
+and visit `https://m2.4.local` on Linux or `https://localhost:8010` on a Mac one more time.

 According to the devdocs "Quick start on-premises installation" https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/composer.html?lang=en